By Charlotte Ellis (Learning Technology Media Adviser)

 Blackboard has some powerful tools that can be used to support a virtual escape room and would be ideal if you’re looking for fun ways to help your students engage with and familiarise themselves with specific tools within the VLE, in particular if you will be using online tests with students at some point in their course.

 - Adaptive Release – a way of releasing individual items of content based on criteria met.

 - Groups – students can be automatically or manually added into groups within Blackboard that gives them access to a space where they can work collaboratively to solve problems.
 This includes giving them access to their own Collaborative webinar space.

-Microsoft Word documents can be used well within an online escape room with the possibility of being able to lock a document, so a password must be found to open the content within the Word document.
+Microsoft Word documents can be used really well within an online escape room with the possibility of being able to lock a document.

-Canva is an online software where you can create various interactive designs and graphics.
-By basically adding hyperlink or QR code elements to an infographic, it could be a great way to add additional sources for students to look at and find the ‘key’ or ‘lock’ for part of your online Escape Room.
+Canva is an online software where you can create various different interactive designs and graphics.
+By basically adding hyperlink elements to an infographic, it could be a great way to add additional sources for students to look at and find the ‘key’ or ‘lock’ for part of your online Escape Room.

 Thinglink is a free website that allows you to create a webpage with an image with hotspots.
 Hovering on the hotspots will bring up more content, videos, images, text and link to other web pages.

 You can use Thinglink as the glue to join all your different activities together.
 If you have the main image as the “room” you are trying to escape from you could have the hotspots bring up the clues and activities to escape from the room.

 To setup a Thinglink page, you will have to create an account with Thinglink.
 There is also support and videos to assist you with your creations.